hannesdatta/course-odcm/content/_index.md

 ## Format

 - Taught fully online on Zoom, with the option for lab sessions on campus
-- Hybrid format: Pre-recorded web clips for preparation and self-paced lab sessions; live streams for feedback and joint coding sessions (recordings will be made available)
+- Hybrid format: Interactive notebooks or pre-recorded web clips for preparation and self-paced lab sessions; live streams for feedback and joint coding sessions (recordings will be made available)
-- Modern content: copy-paste code snippets and demos from the course page, access code on GitHub, start projects with Jupyter Notebooks templates, sharing screens in class
+- Modern content: copy-paste code snippets and demos from the course page, access code on GitHub, start projects with Jupyter Notebook templates, sharing screens
 - Interactive, immersive and student-centred: live coding, debates, open-source content contributions, scraping real websites and accessing real APIs

 <!--, simulations, hackathon-->
 <!-- work on VMs on AWS, code in SQL and R, compete on Kaggle, or work on own computer--; Coding Dojo student-=led analysis; while sharing screens-->